Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-Examines prose written in Canada from 1920 up to the present.
+Examines prose written by diverse writers in Canada from 1920 up to the present, including texts by Indigenous, immigrant, and settler writers.
 Course readings are predominantly fiction – novels and short stories – but may include works in other prose genres, such as memoir and autobiography.

 ENGL 358